 St. Helens is a somewhat ethnically-diverse city.
 The people who call St. Helens home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of St. Helens residents report their race to be White, followed by Native American.
-Important ancestries of people in St. Helens include Irish, English, Norwegian, and French .
+The greatest number of St. Helens residents report their race to be White, followed by Asian.
+Important ancestries of people in St. Helens include Irish, English, Italian, and French .

 The most common language spoken in St. Helens is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Pacific Island languages.